replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/01-the-replicated-license/assignment.md

 provide several default entitlements such as the type of licesnse and whether (and when) it expries.
 Replicated provides the license file to you as a downloadable asset and embeds it into your Helm chart when you include the Replicated SDK.
-A digital signature lets you confirm it hasn't been tampered with.
+A digital signature confirms it hasn't been tampered with.

 How License Work
 ================